pepkit/pepspec/docs/howto_eliminate_paths.md

       source1: /data/lab/project/{sample_name}.fastq
       source2: /path/from/collaborator/weirdNamingScheme_{external_id}.fastq
 ```

+In this example, the samples' `file_path` attribute will be derived with one of two different paths, depending on the original value of the attribute (`source1` or `source2`).
+To do this, your project config file must specify two things: First, which attributes are derived (in this case, `file_path`); and second, a `derived_sources` section mapping keys to strings that will construct your path from other sample or project attributes.

 That's it!
 The source string can use other sample attributes (columns) using braces, as in `{sample_name}`.
 The attributes will be automatically populated separately for each sample.
 To take this a step further, you'd get the same result with this config file, which substitutes `{sample_name}` for other sample attributes, `{organism}` and `{time}`: